usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/Set/Set.md

 ## Sets in computer science

 *  The files in a directory.
-Of course, when you order them (by name, modification date) you need a ((List)) to represent them.
+Of course, when you order them (by name, modification date) you need a ((Expressions-Values-List-List)) to represent them.
 *  The set of moves an opponent can play in a game.
 *  The set of nodes in a network.